mrkllntschpp/Machine-Learning-For-Everyone/README.md

 ## Register for the Next Course

 - **Next "ML-4-Everyone: May The Fourth Be With You" Course in 2024**: Join us for the next edition of the course in 2024.
 Don't miss out on the opportunity to dive into machine learning with a Star Wars twist.
+Wait, what?
+It falls on a Saturday!?!?
+Don't worry, we'll have this either before or after or both!
 - No other upcoming courses scheduled at the moment.

 ## Datasets